ACatastrophicBing/RBE550JaneLeeProject/README.md

 Execute this code at your own risk, it creates a lot of data and while fast, is still a simulation so it'll take an hour or two to run 100 iterations

 Also, not everything can be changed by calling parser flags, so if you want to change the map, start, or goal, you'll have to change those variables manually in main.
 Depending on what map you ran and if you want to plot the data, you will also need tom modify post_processing_plotting.py.
 The plotting is not very informative, so to really understand what is going on there, you will need to look at the plotting code itself.

+Additionally, algorithms that were not able to be used, but were still coded from paper pseudocode are located in attempted algorithms.